Counters with PostgreSQL and Django

 Almost all web apps will need counters.
 Let’s take a look at how to create counters that are accurate and have good performance.

-Perhaps you want to count the number of related objects per object, such as comments per article.
-Or perhaps you want to count the total number of things in a system, such as number of users.
+Perhaps you want to count the number of related objects per object, such as total number of comments per article.
+Or perhaps you want to count the total number of things in a system, such as total number of users.
 In either case, there are certain things that must be taken into consideration, to avoid slowing down performance, and to ensure correctness.

 As an example, let’s say that there is an app called

 class User(models.Model): username = models.CharField() class Article(models.Model): content = models.CharField() class Comment(models.Model): creator = models.ForeignKey("blog.User", related_name="comments") article = models.ForeignKey("blog.Article", related_name="comments") message = models.CharField() publish_status = models.CharField( max_length=100, choices=["public", "Public", "private", "Private"], )

 Stage 1: Subqueries

 Let’s say that there is a requirement to show the number of public comments for each article in a list of articles.

 You might start out by doing something like this.

 articles = Article.objects.all() for article in articles: print(article.comments.filter(publish_status="public").count())